PacketShepard/stubby-docker/README.md

 custom entries on a small, private LAN.
 In other words, you can use Unbound to resolve fake names such as your-computer.local within your LAN.

-To support such custom entries using this image, you need to update the provided [a-records.conf](https://github.com/MatthewVance/stubby-docker/blob/master/unbound/a-records.conf) file.
+To support such custom entries using this image, you need to update and rename the provided [a-records.conf-example](https://github.com/PacketShepard/stubby-docker/blob/master/unbound/a-records.conf-example) file to a-records.conf.
 This conf file is where you will define your custom entries for forward and reverse resolution.

 The `a-records.conf` file should use the following format: